-Issue: How to Fix Webcam Error Code 0xA00F4243(0xC00D3704) on Windows?
+Issue: How to fix Webcam Error Code 0xA00F4243(0xC00D3704) on Windows?

 Close Other Apps.
 It looks like another app is using a camera already.
 If you need it, here’s the error code: 0xA00F4243(0xC00D3704)

-The webcam 0xA00F4243 0xC00D3704 error code message itself is quite explicit as it indicates the possible culprit of the problem – another application.
+The webcam 0xA00F4243 0xC00D3704 error code message is quite explicit as it indicates the possible culprit of the problem – another application.
 Therefore, it would be practical to open Task Manager and check what applications are currently running on the system.
-In case a tool that requires Camera is running, end its task and check if that helps.
+In case a tool that requires a Camera is running, end its task and check if that helps.

 Another solution for “it looks like another app is using the camera already” malfunction of the camera would be a clean boot of the system.
 It would help to isolate the problematic application and, furthermore, repair it.
-The “another app” may not necessarily refer to Skype, Messenger, or another legitimate application that uses Camera.
+The “another app” may not necessarily refer to Skype, Messenger, or another legitimate application that uses a Camera.

-If, however, the “camera reserved by another app” error does not seem to be related to additional software, the culprit may be the webcam’s drivers or its settings.
+If previously mentioned tips did not help you get rid of the “camera reserved by another app” error, the culprit may be the webcam’s drivers or its settings.
 Don’t worry if you are not a tech-savvy Windows user.
-The instructions on how to fix error code 0xA00F4243(0xC00D3704) are provided down below.
+The solutions for the problem are provided below.

-Technique 2.
+Method 2.
 Search for apps on Task Manager that might cause the problem

 - Press Ctrl + Shift + Esc or right-click empty space on the toolbar.

-- Open “Task Manager” and go to the “Processes” tab.
+- Open Task Manager and go to the Processes tab.

 - Carefully analyze what programs are currently running in the background of the system.